binexec/ezRTOS/readme.md

 ezRTOS was developed using [**Atmel Studios 7.0**](https://www.microchip.com/avr-support/atmel-studio-7), but should work with further versions too.
 Simply open _ezRTOS.atsln_ with Atmel Studios and the IDE will prompt you to install any missing libraries and headers automatically.

+If you simply compile and upload the RTOS without adding your own functionalities, test case 0 from _rtos_test.c_ will start running.
+When you're ready to integrate ezRTOS into your project, be sure to delete this file before start writing your own entry point.

 ## Basic Usage
 As usual with any C programs, the _main()_ function is the entry point even with ezRTOS used.
 Before any OS functions can be used however, your main() function must initializes the OS, create some tasks and other objects needed by the tasks, and then start the OS.
 The program flow for your main() should be structured as the following: